Carol Kaye: Legacy

 Despite being admired as one of the studio greats, Kaye never expected to be well-remembered.
 At the time of the sessions, most of the players thought pop music would not last longer than ten years, and she is surprised that people still listen to tracks on which she played.
 Although the Amazon hit series The Marvelous Mrs. Maisel paid homage to Kaye and her career with the character of Carole Keen, introduced in season three and played by Liza Weil, Kaye described the character as "having nothing to do with me or my history.
 They took a few things out of my book and created a character that's not even me at all."
 In 2020, Rolling Stone magazine ranked Kaye number five in its list of the 50 greatest bassists of all time.

+Kaye was selected for induction into the Rock and Roll Hall of Fame in the musical excellence category, but refused the honor and said she would not attend the ceremony.

 Personal life

-Kaye was raised a Baptist, but practiced Judaism in the early 1960s.
+Kaye was raised a Baptist.
+She converted to Judaism in the early 1960s, and had a Bat Mitzvah ceremony.
 She has been married three times and has two living children.

 At age 13, Kaye took guitar lessons from Horace Hatchett (1909–1985), an esteemed instructor and graduate of the Eastman School of Music who eventually set her up with gigs playing bebop in L.A. nightclubs.
 At age 16, Kaye gave birth to their child.

 Two years later, she married musician Al Kaye and they had one son together.
 However, Al Kaye, 22 years her senior, had a drinking problem and they would divorce soon after.
-Kaye’s second husband didn’t approve of her job’s late hours, and he especially didn’t like it when she was playing with black musicians.
+Kaye's second husband did not approve of her job's late hours, and he did not like it when she was playing with musicians.
 They had one daughter together.
 Kaye divorced him, got a live-in nanny, and went back to working again.
 Kaye's third husband was jazz drummer and session musician Spider Webb.
 They cofounded a jazz/funk group Spiders Webb, which went on to record the album I Don't Know What's on Your Mind, for Fantasy Records in 1976.
+Their marriage was brief, and Kaye recalled thinking she was no good with men.
+Instead, she planned to stay single for the rest of her life, relying only on music, which had never disappointed her.